-The faculty in the Mental Health Counseling Program welcomes you!
-We are delighted you have chosen this program that is designed to professionally train and prepare candidates who wish to pursue careers in clinical mental health counseling.
+The faculty in the School Counseling Program welcomes you!
+We are delighted you have chosen this program that is designed to professionally train and prepare candidates who wish to pursue careers in school counseling.
 It is our pledge to cultivate your training and make your study productive, intellectually stimulating, and academically challenging.

-To aid in our pledge, a Mental Health Counseling Graduate Student Handbook has been developed to provide you with the necessary guidelines that will enhance your training experience and aid in your completion of this program.
+To aid in our pledge, a School Counseling Student Graduate Handbook has been developed to provide you with the necessary guidelines that will enhance your training experience and aid in your completion of this program.
 It is also intended to offer guidance in navigating the academic process, enabling you to be more knowledgeable of the responsibilities, expectations, procedures, and deadlines of the program.